abhisekm23/build-your-de-project/README.md

 ## Tentative Agenda

-Event Date : 7th July 2024 (IST hours)
+Event Date: 7th July 2024 (IST hours)
 > Please be on time.
-The zoom will be live 10 mins before the event
+The Zoom will be live 10 mins before the event

 10:30 AM:: Join Zoom and Settle in
 10:40 AM - 11:00 AM - Understanding the Problem